Zhaozixiang1228/VF-Bench/README.md

 - The results reported in the main paper are obtained using **high-resolution datasets** for both **training and testing**.
 However, considering potential computational resource limitations, we also report results on **low-resolution datasets** in the supplementary material for reference and comparison.

 ## 🏋️ Training UniVF
-- After successfully preparing the environment and dataset as described above, Run training script:
+- After preparing the environment and dataset as described above, run the training script:
   ```bash
   # for Multi-Exposure Video Fusion
   python train.py --task_name MEF